San Jose, Camarines Sur: The convent

 The convent was built later than the church.
-Accordingly, before its construction, the first Cura could have stayed in an improvised parochial house made of caña and nipa.
-It also functioned as the municipal tribunal.
-During the Spanish time, the residence of the Cura was also the residence of the capitan municipal.

-The old convent as still seen today is made of thick stone walls with wooden floors.
-It is very spacious and too big for one Cura.
-It also had many spacious rooms to accommodate visiting priests.

-During World War II, this old convent was known to have served as the headquarters of the American Volunteer Soldiers while the pavement was used as the jail.
-In 1988, this old convent was converted into a preparatory seminary.
-In fact, its size made Archbishop Leonardo Z. Legaspi decide to covert it into a Pre-College Seminary purposely to accommodate the growing need of the Holy Rosary Minor Seminary for a formation house.
-In the same year, the old convent was made a preparatory seminary in consultation with then Parish Priest, Fr.
-Eutiquio Infante and it initially accepted seminarians on July 1, 1988, with Fr.
-Raul S. Pan as the first rector.
-In 1991, the name was changed to Holy Rosary Preparatory Seminary based on the provisions of the formation manual for the diocesan priestly life and ministry, "That Christ May Be Formed in Us."
+During World War II, the convent was known to have served as the headquarters of the American Volunteer Soldiers while the pavement was used as the jail.
+In 1988, the convent was converted into a preparatory seminary.
+In fact, its size made Archbishop Leonardo Legaspi decide to convert it into a Pre-College Seminary purposely to accommodate the growing need of the Holy Rosary Minor Seminary for a formation house.

 Infrastructure

 Transportation

 The municipality has a total of 98.046 kilometers road length consisting of the National, Provincial, Municipal and Barangay roads.
 Approximately 6.730 kilometers or 6.864% of the total road length are classified as National roads, 24.830 kilometers or 25.3248% are provincial roads, 4.920 kilometers or 5.018% are Municipal roads and 61.566 kilometers or 62.793% are barangay roads with varying road conditions.

-Based on the standard of 1.000 kilometers of road for every square kilometer of land area, the municipality requires 47 kilometers of road length.
-The existing road length in the area of 98.046 kilometers actually include all types of roads.
-Thus, this would only indicate that the existing roads are sufficient to facilitate the efficient transportation of agricultural and fishing products of the municipality.

 There are 18 bridges existing in the area, the longest of which is located in barangay Pugay, a reinforced concrete deck girder (RCDA), one in Mampirao, Salogon, and the rest are Spanish-type bridges that are made of bricks and reinforced concrete, spillways and footbridges.